Shirley-Patricia/AirBnB_clone/README.md

 > ./help

-PD: First, you need to have downloaded and cloned the repository and entered the repository folder, in case you don't know how, you can click here: [Installation:](#installation)
+PD: First, you need to have downloaded and cloned the repository and entered the repository folder, in case you don't know how, you can click here: [Installation:](#installation-and-execution)

 # Features

 - Write beautiful code that passes the PEP8 checks.
 - All your files should end with a new line
 - All your files, classes, functions must be tested with unit tests.
-Unit tests must also pass in non-interactive mode (check non-interactive apart)    All your files
+Unit tests must also pass in non-interactive mode (check non-interactive apart)

-### Python Scripts
+## Python Scripts
 - will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)
 - The first line of all your files should be exactly #!/usr/bin/python3
 - Your code should use the pycodestyle (version 2.7.*)